What is Sketchnote Lab?

 Experimental.
 I want to share my experiments with interested people who learn from watching my explorations.
 This sets the tone for my students, letting them know every sketchnote they create is an experiment.

 Real-World.
-I wanted to solve real-world, messy problems with students watching as I worked.
-Issues don’t fit nicely in boxes; they take effort to work through.
+I want to solve real-world, messy problems while people watch me work.
 What better way to show my sketchnoting process?

 Process over Pretty.
-While many sketchnotes I see online are perfected for clients, there’s immense value in creating rough, imperfect sketchnotes solely for personal or internal use.
-These “ugly” sketchnotes can be powerful tools for advancing projects, regardless of how pretty they are.
+While sketchnotes can be perfected for clients, there’s value in creating rough, imperfect sketchnotes solely for personal or work use.
+These “ugly” sketchnotes can be powerful tools for advancing projects.

 How Does Sketchnote Lab Work?

-I’ll conduct monthly live sessions to solve problems, deconstruct sketchnotes, discuss visual thinkers' processes and techniques, and answer your questions.
+Each month I offer live sessions to solve problems, deconstruct sketchnotes, discuss visual thinkers' processes and techniques, and answer your questions.
+Sketchnote Live Labs recorded replays are accessible to paid Lab Partners.

 Does this resonate with you?
 As a Paid Lab Member, you’ll have access to the monthly Live Labs, all recorded replays, and a 15-minute 1:1 Zoom call with me.

-The Paid Lab Membership costs $80 annually or $10 monthly.
+The Paid Lab Partnership costs $80 annually or $10 monthly.
 The Founding Lab Membership costs $200 annually and includes a one-hour coaching session.

 — Mike

-Mike offers recorded, live, and in-person workshops to help accelerate your sketchnoting practice and coaching for personalized, 1:1 sketchnoting guidance.
+Mike teaches recorded, live, and in-person workshops to help accelerate your sketchnoting practice and provides personalized coaching for your specific visual thinking challenges.

-Become a paid Lab Member to support Mike’s work.
+Become a Supporting or Founding Lab Partner to support Mike’s work.

 Thanks for your relentless focus on sharing the value of Sketchnoting, very inspiring!